webauthz/handbook/README.md

 on a remote server using some authentication system other than passwords.

-More abstractly, you can use Webauthz where a website or application needs to access a resource the user controls in a limited way, without obtaining complete control over it, and is able to either redirect the user or open a window to to allow the user to approve access to the resource.
+More abstractly, you can use Webauthz where a website or application needs to access a user's resource on another server in a limited way, without obtaining complete control over it, and is able to either redirect the user or open a window to to allow the user to approve access to the resource.

-Unlike OAuth 2.0, you don't need to make long-term choices such as which flow to use, or worry about whether you need to implement alternative flows for different clients.
+Unlike OAuth 2.0, you don't need to make long-term choices such as which flow to use, or consider whether you need to implement alternative flows for different clients.
 When using Webauthz, there is only one implementation so you can pick up the Webauthz libraries and start integrating them immediately, and things will just work.